 Jerusalem Development Authority (JDA) is a statutory corporation and operates as an NPO under the Jerusalem Development Authority Law 1988.
 JDA develops, encourages, plans, coordinates and provides information related to entrepreneurship and economic enterprises in the city, and promotes projects that shape the city’s economy and impacts future planning of Metropolitan Jerusalem.
 JDA strives to balance the public and private sectors and create optimal conditions for private sector development through efficient land exploitation, developing preservation, future planning, and respecting the city’s past and heritage.

 In the last 20 years, JDA has promoted hundreds of ventures contributing to Jerusalem’s quality of life, improving the city’s economy and making Jerusalem an international center of innovation, excellence and source of pride to residents.
-JDA invests major resources in strengthening human capital, Jerusalem’s main resource, and upgrading and developing the city’s physical and technological infrastructures.
+JDA invests major resources in strengthening human capital and upgrading and developing the city’s physical and technological infrastructures.

 City Planning: The main tool for bringing economic development.
 JDA leads planning for the Jerusalem Municipality, ILA, and others in industrial, housing and unique projects with urban impact.